SumanGautam1/SumanGautam1/README.md

 - 🌱 I’m currently learning **Django framework.**

-- 👯 I’m looking to collaborate on **projects related to frontend and machine learning.**
+- 👯 I’m looking to collaborate on **projects related to web development and machine learning.**

 - 🤝 I’m looking for help with **backend projects.**